ericniebler/stl2/review/2010808 Batavia review.md

 CC: [uninitialized.fill] I'd like to change all the `_n` algorithms to use CTAD for `counted_iterator` rather than `make_counted_iterator` [especially since we struck `make_counted_iterator`!].
 [Replaced throughout]

 TS: [specialized.destroy] `destroy_at` needs to correctly handle a pointer to array [done]

+AM: [range.comparisons] why follow idiom of templatizing on type?
+[Proposed redesign in P1252R0]

+TS: [string.view.iterators] Suggest changing all usages of "contiguous iterator" to the concept version.
+[So changed]

+ALL: [iterator.synopsis] `-> auto&&` is a bogus deduction constraint.
+[Replaced with a valid constraint]